outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - crime market opportunities (if you participate in this crime community, youll have access to these opportunities/profits)
             - exit opportunities (at which points in their probable trajectory theyll be able to exit the crime community/trade with minimal risk)
         - oppression balancing markets:
-          - if theyre going to oppress people in one way (slavery), they have to accept oppression in another way (insults)
+          - if theyre going to oppress people in one way (slavery), they have to accept oppression in another way (insults, being monitored)
         - favor/deal/endorsement/ad market:
           - trade international deals or high-profile endorsements for proven participation in oppression-migration markets
         - crime layer markets
           - sell better encryption/spying/communication tools & information to criminals that do lesser crimes
-          - organize criminals who do lesser crimes to exact crimes/fees toward criminals who do worse crimes, so criminals who do lesser crimes can stay on top of & oppress other criminal communities
+          - help organize criminals who do lesser crimes to exact crimes/fees toward criminals who do worse crimes, so criminals who do lesser crimes can stay on top of & oppress other criminal communities, to allocate risk/problems toward the biggest oppressors
+        - help organize markets so if a criminal targets one group at first, they have to target another group next time, to even distribution of crime

   - uncertainty questions